NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 NativeScript also imports a custom [``RouteReuseStrategy``](https://angular.io/api/router/RouteReuseStrategy) that changes the lifecycle of components navigated in a `page-router-outlet`.

 In the Angular `router-outlet`, a component is destroyed when you navigate away from it and is re-created when you navigate back to it.
-There is no difference in lifecycle between forward and backward navigation.
+There is no difference in the component lifecycle between forward and backward navigation.

 ![router-outlet-lifecycle](../img/navigation/router-outlet-lifecycle.png?raw=true)

 In a native mobile application the system will keep the navigated views alive, so that when you come back to them, their view state will be kept the same.
-In the native world views are destroyed only when you back away from them.
+Views are destroyed only when you back away from them.
 The `page-router-outlet` houses native navigations, so its components lifecycle must match the lifecycle of the native views.
 This is done by the custom `NSRouteReuseStrategy`.

 ![page-router-outlet-lifecycle](../img/navigation/page-router-outlet-lifecycle.png?raw=true)